fogsong233/Typsidian/README.md

 Feel free to issue.

 #### Usage
+Download `plugin.zip` in Release, unzip it in the plugin dir of obsidian.

 Open the setting panel to see what you can do, you can enable typst rendering in math block, math inline, and customized lang block.